Murder of Nathaniel Levi Gaines: Controversy

 Due to the nature of the crime, and the fact that the officer was white and the victim black, the story caused large scale disruption and controversy across New York.
 As well as racial discord, there was also controversy over the actions of police officers and their conduct and the increasing number of officers accused of using excessive force.

 Criminal charges

-Collechia, who had a history of civilian complaints made against him to the NYPD, was sentenced to a maximum of 5–15 years in prison for homicide, the city's third police officer to be sentenced for committing the crime while on active duty.
+Colecchia, who had a history of civilian complaints made against him to the NYPD, was sentenced to a maximum of 5–15 years in prison for second degree manslaughter, the city's third police officer to be sentenced for committing the crime while on active duty.